Incognito/rumprun_wiki_wiki/Tutorial:-Getting-Started.md

 rumpfs on / type rumpfs (local)
 ```

 Better.
+We'll get to how you're supposed to know about `-lrumpvfs` later in this tutorial.

-Can we mount tmpfs inside the rump kernel server?
+Now, can we mount tmpfs inside the rump kernel server?

 ```
 rumpremote (unix:///tmp/rumpctrlsock)$ mount_tmpfs /swap /tmp
 mount_tmpfs: tmpfs on /tmp: Operation not supported by device
 ```

-Bummer, looks like you'll have to keep reading.
+Bitter!
+Looks like you'll have to keep reading this tutorial.

 rumpremote extra tricks
 =======================